Budget and Finances

 • cemetery

-View our property tax insert to see where your property tax dollars go.
+View our property tax bill insert to see where your property tax dollars go.

 Budgets

-View the 2024 Adopted Budget for capital, operating and utilities.
+View the 2026 City of Kenora Adopted Budget for capital, operating, and utilities.

 The Capital Budget includes summary listing by function and the capital project detail.

-The City of Kenora Capital Budget consists of a 2024 investment of $17.695 million and 5 year plan of $63.957 million, including Solid Waste and Water and Sewer.
-The Net Tax Levy allocation to capital is $0.907 million.
+The City of Kenora Capital Budget consists of a 2026 investment of $6.168 million and 5-year plan of $57.769 million, excluding Solid Waste and Water and Wastewater.
+The Net Tax Levy allocation to capital is $1.355 million.

-Reserves are utilized to stabilize and fund annual capital expenditures, the City has established a number of reserves and reserve funds for specific purposes.
+Reserves are used to stabilize and fund annual capital expenditures.
+The City has established a number of reserves and reserve funds for specific purposes.

-View the Capital Budget starting on page 33 of the 2024 Adopted Budget report.
+View the Operating Budget starting on page 16 of the 2025 Adopted Budget.

 The City budget includes the functional costs with the external organizations representing the largest portion followed by Transportation and Recreation.